dortania/OpenCore-Multiboot/exist/windows.md

 - If possible, disconnect or disable any other disk/drive in your system, as it may interfere with the install procedure
 - The drive isn't corrupted or have bad sectors
 - Stable power input
-- If you cannot add custom entries in your BIOS boot menu this method may not work for you, read all steps before proceeding

 ## Situation this applies for